 Charles joined Watsi on August 8th, 2013.
-Five years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Charles' most recent donation traveled 8,500 miles to support Quinter, a helpful nine-year-old girl from Kenya, to fund surgery to heal her clubfoot so she can walk comfortably.
+Six years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Charles' most recent donation traveled 8,500 miles to support Esther, a brilliant seven-year-old girl from Kenya, to fund surgery so she can walk more easily.

 Charles has funded healthcare for 115 patients in 11 countries.